ST AIDAN’S CATHOLIC PRIMARY SCHOOL

 Margaret and Patrick lead this group, meeting fortnightly on Sundays at 2pm for scripture, reflection, prayer and fellowship, either in the Parish Hall or their house.
 “We share our experiences – our joys and struggles, and support each other as we try to live according to Christ’s example.”

 This group undertakes a major fundraising event each year.
-This year’s ANNUAL CHARITY BENEFIT GALA DINNER partnered with Guy Sebastian – The Sebastian Foundation – to support refuge and shelters for families affected by domestic violence.
+In 2016 ANNUAL CHARITY BENEFIT GALA DINNER partnered with Guy Sebastian – The Sebastian Foundation – to support refuge and shelters for families affected by domestic violence.
 Funds raised also contribute towards an orphanage in Uganda.

 CHRISTIAN MEDITATION GROUP